Get a Centrelink payment

 - non-medical rules

 Before you start a claim, we can help work out if you may be able to get Disability Support Pension.

-6: Are you giving constant care to someone with a disability, illness or an adult who is frail?
+6: Are you giving constant care to someone with disability, an illness or an adult who is frail?

 7: You may be eligible for Carer Payment

-An income support payment if you give constant care to someone who has a severe disability, illness, or an adult who is frail aged.
+An income support payment if you give constant care to someone who has severe disability, an illness, or an adult who is frail aged.

 9: You may be eligible for Aged Pension